 Forest Innovation Program

-The Forest Innovation Program is accepting requests for research funding during the 2020-2021 fiscal year.
+The Forest Innovation Program is not accepting requests at this time for research funding during the 2020-2021 fiscal year.

 The Forest Innovation Program (FIP) supports research, development and technology transfer activities across Canada’s forest sector.
 Together, these activities are intended to help the forest sector pursue its ongoing transformation through the development and adoption of innovative science-based solutions.